Putting People in their Place: Monocular Regression of 3D People in Depth: Method

 Next, we extract the 3D translation from the estimated 3D maps, $\boldsymbol{M_C^{3D}},\boldsymbol{M_O^{3D}}$.
 High-confidence 3D positions of the 3D Center map are where we sample 3D offset vectors from the 3D Offset map.
 From the same 3D position in the 3D camera anchor maps (Fig.~\ref{fig:camera_anchors}), we obtain the 3D anchor values, which are positions in camera space of the corresponding 3D center voxel.
 Adding the 3D offset vectors to the 3D anchor values gives the 3D translation as output.

 Finally, we take the estimated 3D translation $(x_i, y_i, d_i)$ and Mesh Feature maps $\boldsymbol{M_F}$ for parameter regression.
 We sample the pixel-level mesh feature vectors at $(x_i, y_i)$ of $\boldsymbol{M_F}$.
 Inspired by positional embeddings~\cite{transformer}, we learn an embedding space to differentiate people at different depths, especially for the overlapping cases.
 The predicted depth value $d_i$ is mapped to a 128-dim encoding vector via an embedding layer.
-Taking the sum of the depth encodings and the mesh feature vectors as input, we estimate the SMPL+A parameters $(\vec{\theta},\vec{\beta},\alpha)$ via a fully-connected block.
-The output body meshes are obtained via Equation~\ref{eq:SMPL+A}.
+We sum up the depth encodings and the mesh feature vectors to differentiate the features of people at different depths, enabling individual estimates for different subjects.
+Then we estimate the SMPL+A parameters $(\vec{\theta},\vec{\beta},\alpha)$ via a fully-connected block.
+The output body meshes are obtained via $\mathcal{M}(\vec{\theta},\vec{\beta},\alpha)$.

-\subsection{Loss Functions~}
+\subsection{Loss Functions}

 Our loss functions are divided into two groups illustrated in Fig.~\ref{fig:framework}: relative losses (in gold) and the standard mesh losses (in black).
 BEV is supervised by the weighted sum of all loss items.
-First, we introduce two relative loss functions for weakly supervised training (\textbf{WST}).
+First, we introduce two relative loss functions for weakly supervised training (WST).

 \textbf{Piece-wise depth layer loss $\boldsymbol{\mathcal{L}_{depth}}$.} $\boldsymbol{\mathcal{L}_{depth}}$ is designed to supervise the predicted depth $d_i, d_j$ of subject $i, j$ by their depth layers $r_i, r_j$ via